nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The following is an example of how a team is added:

 Precondition: Team name is valid (it cannot be empty or begin with a space)
-1. User keys in the add team command with the name of the team to be added (e.g. `add_team CS2103`)
+1. User keys in the add team command with the name of the team to be added (e.g. `add team CS2103`)
 2. A team is created added to the team list.

 If the team name provided is invalid, an appropriate exception will be thrown and the respective error message will be shown to the user.

-The following activity diagram summarises the action taken when the `AddTeamCommand` is executed.
+The following activity diagram summarizes the action taken when the `AddTeamCommand` is executed.
 ![AddTeamActivityDiagram](images/AddTeamActivityDiagram.png)

 ### Add a Task Feature